tibotix/CTFWriteUps/CSCG2020/pwn1/Pwn1WriteUp.md

 ### Format String Protection

-Basically the best thing you can do to mitigate Format String exploits are the corrext usage of `printf` **with formatters**:
+Basically the best thing you can do to mitigate Format String exploits are the correct usage of `printf` **with formatters**:

 ```C++
 printf("Hello, %s", name);